-The Revised Child Anxiety and Depression Scale (RCADS) is a 47-item, youth self-report questionnaire with subscales including: separation anxiety disorder, social phobia, generalized anxiety disorder, panic disorder, obsessive compulsive disorder, and low mood (major depressive disorder).
+The Revised Children’s Anxiety and Depression Scale (RCADS) is a comprehensive self-report questionnaire designed to assess anxiety and depression symptoms in youth.
+It consists of 47 items that cover various subscales, including separation anxiety disorder, social phobia, generalised anxiety disorder, panic disorder, obsessive-compulsive disorder, and low mood (major depressive disorder).

-It also yields a Total Anxiety Scale (sum of the 5 anxiety subscales) and a Total Internalizing Scale (sum of all 6 subscales).
-Additionally, The Revised Child Anxiety and Depression Scale – Parent Version (RCADS-P) similarly assesses parent report of youth’s symptoms of anxiety and depression across the same six subscales.
+Additionally, the RCADS has a parent version, known as the Revised Child Anxiety and Depression Scale – Parent Version (RCADS-P).
+The RCADS-P assesses parents’ observations and reports of their child’s symptoms of anxiety and depression across the same six subscales.

 - Separation anxiety disorder (Child Self-Reported)